Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/docker_demo.md

         - Remove all unused objects (images, containers...)
     - `docker logs ID/NAME`
         - Shows log files of container
+    - `docker commit ID USER/NAME:TAG`
+        - Commit a container to an image
 - Explain text-based format (infrastructure as code)
 - One can pre-build own images to reuse them later.
 - Has a layer based build process (which is nice).
 We do not have to rebuild from scratch, if build fails.